kubesphere/website/content/en/docs/project-administration/project-gateway.md

 You need to create a workspace, a project and a user (`project-admin`).
 The user must be invited to the project with the role of `admin` at the project level.
 For more information, see [Create Workspaces, Projects, Users and Roles](../../../docs/quick-start/create-workspace-and-project/).

-## Set a Gateway
+## Enable a Gateway

 1. Log in to the KubeSphere web console as `project-admin` and go to your project.
 In **Project Settings** from the navigation bar, click **Gateway Settings**.

-2. Click **Set Gateway**.
+2. Click **Enable Gateway**.
 In the pop-up window, you can select two access modes for the gateway.

    **NodePort**: You can access Services with corresponding node ports through the gateway.